AustinAnderson86/Rock-Paper-Scissors-Python-game/README.md

 # Rock-Paper-Scissors-Python-game
-Fun little game to learn Python loops and logic
+Fun little game to learn Python loops and logic.

 The original code is from https://thehelloworldprogram.com/python/python-game-rock-paper-scissors/